 These delicious potatoes were mostly an after-thought.
 We were planning to make dinner on the grill and I decided to throw these on too instead of roasting them.
 The simple seasonings made them a breeze to throw together but they were still really good.
 And using a foil packet meant no dishes to clean up – always a plus!

-Italian-Parmesan Grilled Potatoes
+Italian-Parmesan Grilled Potatoes (adapted from Kraft) Serves 4

 4-5 red potatoes, cut into chunks